When to Visit Rarotonga, Aitutaki and the Cook Islands

 The Best Time to See Whales in the Cook Islands

 The whale season in the Cook Islands is between July and October.
-It is possible, however, to see humpback whales as early as May and as late as November.
+It is possible, however, to see humpback whales from May to November.
 See our complete guide to the Cook Islands Whale Season: The Best Time to See Whales in the Cook Islands for more details on the best time for spotting whales.

 The Best Time for Kitesurfing (Kiteboarding) in the Cook Islands